The United States Mint Introduces the First Five Ounce Silver Bullion Coin in the 2017 America The Beautiful Series.

-The Effigy Mound National Monument
+The Effigy Mounds National Monument

-The Effigy Mound National Monument silver bullion coin is the first in a series of five 2017 America The Beautiful (ATB) quarters.
+The Effigy Mounds National Monument silver bullion coin is the first in a series of five 2017 America The Beautiful (ATB) quarters.
 As part of the ATB quarter program, the U.S. Mint also simultaneously produces five ounce silver coins with the same design as the ATB quarters.
 Demand for 2016 ATB silver coins were the second highest in the coin’s history.

 Demand for the 2017 ATB coins is expected to continue to be strong starting with the release of the Effigy Mound National Monument silver bullion coin.

 The Effigy Mounds National Monument coin features a depiction of three Native American effigy mounds, a bird and two bears.
 The words “E Pluribus Unum” and “Effigy Mounds” and “Iowa ” are emblazoned on the coin.
 The coin’s reverse was designed by Richard Masters and sculpted by United States Mint Sculptor-Engraver Renata Gordon.

 The Effigy Mounds National Monument is located in Iowa and established in 1949.
 The National Monument protects over 200 Native American Indian earthworks created one to two thousand years old.
 Some of the mounds are in the form of animals including birds, bear, deer, buffalo, lynx, turtles and mountain lions.
 The bear and birds are the most common effigy mounds found in the National Monument and are depicted on the ATB coin.
 Effigy mounds have been found in the United States’ mid-west in Iowa, southeast Minnesota and southern Wisconsin and along the Wisconsin-Illinois boundary.